texttics/texttics-site/readme.md

 **1. Initialization Phase:**
 * `main()` (Entry Point) triggers `load_unicode_data()`.
 * `load_unicode_data()` fetches the 31 `.txt` files.
-* **Paranoid Check:** Immediately runs `run_self_tests()`.
+* **Test Check:** Immediately runs `run_self_tests()`.
 This iterates through the raw data ranges and asserts that the `INVIS_TABLE` bitmasks were built correctly.
 If this fails, the system alerts the console, refusing to "fail silent."

 **2. The Analysis Loop (`update_all`):**
 This function is bound to the `<textarea>` `input` event.